andrewvenson/frontend-fun/README.md

 # Frontend fun
 Was building this for a partner.
-This is now just a repo to play around with css javascript animations and frontend wizardry.
+But, this is now just a repo to play around with css javascript animations and frontend wizardry.